sajjadhossain/singularity-within-demo/singularity_within/wampanoag.md

 Was that... its' name?

 The rustling in the bushes grew closer.
-Andyare wiped the message away with her feet, grabbed her shield and prepared herself for the interrogation that will most definately follow.
+Andyare wiped the message away with her foot, grabbed her shield and prepared herself for the interrogation that will most definately follow.

 * * *
 * * *